Featured in Sharia Portfolio’s Newsletter, these are 20 Questions on Zakat which I wrote as a quick and easy guide to understanding Zakat.

 - If it is less than the Nisab, then you add that money to your savings and what for the next time you pay zakat.

 8. Do I have to pay Zakat on my 401k plan or my IRA?

 You do not pay Zakat on your 401k, your IRA, or any account to which you do not have access until you cash out without penalty.
 At that time you pay Zakat for one year.
-Read more about Pensions here, for more info on IRAs and 401k click here.
+Read more on the Zakat Page.

 9. Do I have to pay Zakat on my personal assets such as my home and car?
 What about my capital assets like my copier machine, offices, company car, etc.?